 Menu Item Description Color/Sample Set output color space and sampling rate.
 Bit Depth Set output bit depth.
 Bit depth refers to the color information stored in an image.
 The higher the bit depth of an image, the more colors it can store.
-Dynamic Range Convert the dynamic range.
-Free conversion between SDR, HDR10 and HLG is supported.
-This menu item is displayed only when Dynamic Range Conversion is turned on ().
+Dynamic Range Set the dynamic range format of the signal.
 Gamma Set gamma value.
-This menu item is displayed only when Dynamic Range Conversion is
+This menu item is displayed only when Dynamic Range is SDR .
+Color Gamut Set output color gamut standard.
+Luminance Peak luminance.
+This menu item is displayed when Dynamic Range is HDR10 or HLG .